-If you make a disclosure in good faith, but it is not confirmed by the investigation, no action will be taken against you.
-If however, your allegation is frivolous, malicious or for personal gain, you may be subject to disciplinary action.
+If you make a genuine disclosure in the public interest, but it is not confirmed by the investigation, the school will ensure that no action will be taken against you as a result of your disclosure.
+If however, your allegation is frivolous or malicious or solely for personal gain, you may be subject to disciplinary action.

-What to do:
+What to do to make a disclosure to the school: